littlezaide/haggadah/02_beforethemeal.md

 **The sederboss lifts the Matzahs and says:**

-This is the bread of affliction which our fathers ate in the land of Egypt.
-Let all who are hungry come and eat.
-Let all who are in want come and celebrate the Passover with us.
-May it be God's will to redeem us from all trouble and from all servitude.
-Next year at this season, may the whole house of Israel be free!
+Our ancestors in egypt ate this meager bread which is basically a big cracker, and not fluffy and doughy at all.
+Let all those hungry  come and celebrate the Passover with us.
+Let all those seeking fellowsihip come too.
+We're here, but next year we hope to be in Israel, truly free! (realistically, though, it feels pretty free here too!)

 **The sederboss replaces the dish upon the table.**